lemotdesign/one-click-hugo-cms/site/content/is-this-treatment-safe/_index.md

       7. Don’t remove spiderwebs before we come.
 We need the spiders to climb over their webs for the product to work.

       8. To reduce black ants, keep gardens away from the external walls and cut back any tree branches that are touching the house.
+    heading: What to do before we come
+    imageUrl: img/pest-control-greeting-2.jpg
+  - text: "{{< youtube OuGdMcjGAVY >}}"
-    heading: Is Pest Control Safe for Pets and Humans?
+    heading: How a Pest Control is done at your home
-    imageUrl: img/safe-effective-pest-control-2.png
+    imageUrl: img/how-we-do-a-pest-control.jpg
 ---